|

 Things stalled there for a while, until

-the puzzle of making mortar solved itself with the discovery that it
+the puzzle of how to make mortar solved itself with the discovery that it

 came pre-mixed in 25-kilo bags – not exactly a blinding insight, but